 The Winter Faith Collaborative is an interfaith movement that was formed to share ideas and advocate for the houseless community in the Fall of 2015.
-We have engaged over 75 faith communities across San Jose and Santa Clara county with the collective aim to serve and shelter those in the houseless community who are living outdoors.
-We have partnered with the advocacy group Housing for All Alliance, Building Hope UMC Ministry, and formerly and currently houseless individuals to temporarily house those in urgent need of shelter in places of worship during the winter months when the potential for loss of life is the greatest.
+We have engaged over 100 faith communities across San Jose and Santa Clara county with the collective aim to serve and shelter those in the houseless community who are living outdoors.
+We have partnered with the advocacy group Housing for All Alliance, and formerly and currently houseless individuals to temporarily house those in urgent need of shelter in places of worship during the winter months when the potential for loss of life is the greatest.
 Watch The Gift of Hospitality, a 26 minute video documenting our first year here:

-Since our community does not have enough shelter beds or resources to keep all 7000 unhoused residents in the county dry and protected, all faith communities are being called upon to help.
+Since our community does not have enough shelter beds or resources to keep all 7300+ unhoused residents in the county dry and protected, all faith communities are being called upon to help.
 The city of San Jose recently passed an ordinance waiving the need for churches to obtain permits, which makes offering shelter more feasible- we hope more cities soon follow suit!
 If all places of worship sheltered just a few individuals, nearly all could be served and countless lives would be saved.

 For the guests we offer a sense of belonging when normally they feel shunned and provide an alternative model to traditional shelters that can often feel cold.
 For the volunteers in faith communities, they are able to live out the tenets of their faith while misconceptions of who the unhoused are fall away, and awareness of the serious scope of the housing crisis in the Bay Area is personified.